ddmitov/perl-executing-browser/README.md

 * Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.

 **Networking:**
-* PEB can load scripts and pages from localhost or from a predefined list of allowed websites.
+* PEB can open pages from localhost or from a predefined list of allowed websites.
-* PEB can be used as a site-specific browser or a specialised web client.
+* PEB can be used as a site-specific browser or a special purpose web client.

 **Local filesystem:**
 * PEB can open or create a single file or folder on the local file system by clicking special URLs.
 Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.